ais-one/cookbook/README.md

 > **TL;DR** ExpressJS, VueJS cookbook, with evergreen recipes and templates (CRUD, CI/CD, Cloud container deployment, Web Components, ES Modules) to develop applications faster, while reducing the need for rewrite or refactoring due to changes in dependencies.

-Considerations for this project are similar to this [python fullstack project](https://github.com/ais-one/favv/blob/master/README.md#considerations).
+**NOTE!** project name is going to be replaced to a more appropriate one in 0.6.2

-**NOTE!** project name is going to be replaced to a more appropriate one
+Considerations for this project are similar to [https://github.com/ais-one/favv](https://github.com/ais-one/favv/blob/master/README.md#considerations).

 The difference between this project and [https://github.com/ais-one/favv](https://github.com/ais-one/favv) are:
 - vue-crud-x is more of a cookbook and recipes are constantly being improved and updated